tdsimao/bbc/README.md

-# prettybib
+# bbc

 ## Synopsis

-`pretybib` is a tiny utility that checks some basic properties of you bibtex files, orders the entries in an alphabetical order and style them in a uniform way.
+`bbc` is a tiny utility that checks some basic properties of you bibtex files, orders the entries in an alphabetical order and style them in a uniform way.